microsoft/debug-adapter-protocol/specification.md

   /**
    * The number of named variables in this scope.
-   * The client can use this optional information to present the variables in a
+   * The client can use this information to present the variables in a paged UI
-   * paged UI and fetch them in chunks.
+   * and fetch them in chunks.
    */
   namedVariables?: number;

   /**
    * The number of indexed variables in this scope.
-   * The client can use this optional information to present the variables in a
+   * The client can use this information to present the variables in a paged UI
-   * paged UI and fetch them in chunks.
+   * and fetch them in chunks.
    */
   indexedVariables?: number;